CopernicaMarketingSoftware/Documentation/Mailerq/5.4/other-configuration.md

 ## User Statistics

-MailerQ sends a hourly message to Copernica.
-This message contains some use statistics for that hour, e.g. the number of errors that occured.
+MailerQ sends a message to Copernica hourly.
+This message contains some usage statistics for that hour, e.g. the number of errors that occured.
 This information is used to improve MailerQ.
 Users with a paid license can disable this message by adding the `heartbeat` property to the config file: